 There was a legend in Myra that each year St. Nicholas’ relics exuded a pristine watery liquid that supposedly had miraculous healing powers.
 This liquid was called the ‘manna‘.
-Oddly enough, the relics continued to secrete this mysterious fluid substance even when they were transferred to the city of Bari, in southern Italy (as we mentioned beofre).
-And as such, vials of such manna are still procured from the 11th century Basilica San Nicola church – by the clergymen on St. Nicholas’ Day (6th December) every year.
+Oddly enough, the relics continued to secrete this mysterious fluid substance even when they were transferred to the city of Bari, in southern Italy.
+And as such, vials of such manna are still procured from the 11th-century Basilica San Nicola church – by the clergymen on St. Nicholas’ Day (6th December) every year.

-The substance is collected from a sarcophagus which is housed inside the church’s vault compartment.
+The substance is collected from a sarcophagus which is housed in the church’s vault compartment.
 As for the scientific perspective, experts are not sure if the manna is secreted by the body remains of St. Nicholas himself or from the marble floor of the space.
-To that end, one of the theories put forth pertains to how the liquid originates due to the capillary action – which entails the gradual transfer of sea water to the tomb space.
-There is a probability of such a phenomena occurring due the lower than sea-level location of the tomb itself.
+To that end, one of the theories put forth pertains to how the liquid originates due to the capillary action – which entails the gradual transfer of seawater to the tomb space.
+There is a probability of such phenomena occurring due to the lower than the sea-level location of the tomb itself.

-Since we talked about the odd properties of St. Nicholas’ bones, researchers were actually able to study his skull in details from an x-ray photography series and measurements compiled in 1950.
-Caroline Wilkinson, a facial anthropologist at the University of Manchester, has utilized these assessed notes and documentations, to forensically reconstruct the facial attributes of the 4th century bishop.
+Since we talked about the odd properties of St. Nicholas’ bones, researchers were actually able to study his skull in detail from an x-ray photography series and measurements compiled in 1950.
+Caroline Wilkinson, a facial anthropologist at the University of Manchester, has utilized these assessed notes and documentation, to forensically reconstruct the facial attributes of the 4th-century bishop.
 Aided by software simulations, the above pictured 3D model was the result of her detailed analysis – though it is still subject to various interpretations.

 As we can comprehend from the image, St. Nicholas was probably an olive-toned man past his prime years, but still maintaining an affable glow that is strikingly similar to the much later depicted Santa.
 His broken nose may have been the effect of the persecution of Christians under Diocletian’s rule during Nicholas’ early life.
 And interestingly enough, this facial scope is also pretty similar to the depictions of the saint in medieval Eastern Orthodox murals.